By Raphael Beretta, Sabrina Sucato, and Kait Waterman

 View this post on Instagram

-Even the journey there is scenic.
+Even the journey to this property is scenic.
 One of the best parts of a weekend at A Black A-Frame involves the adventurous drive through mountains and trees.
 When you finally arrive at a clearing in the lush forest, it feels like this little corner was especially made for you.
-While warm weather persists, guests can gather around a campfire pit and hold their own barbecue.
+While warm(ish) weather persists, guests can gather around a campfire pit and hold their own barbecue.
 The open fireplace and fully appointed chef’s kitchen inside provide enough warmth for even the bitterest cold.
 Leaf peepers need to book this property to utilize the giant glass windows looking out at the spectrum of colors.
-Soak in the magic of the mountains at this perfectly fall Airbnb.
+Soak in the magic of the mountains at this perfectly autumnal Airbnb.

 Apsley Hill Cottage

 This tiny house offers modern luxury on a historic property.
 The original home was built in 1775 by a family in the shipping business.
 They ran docks along the Hudson River and traded everything from furs and lumber to rum and spices.
 Verdant pastures on the land supported a dairy farm for several generations.
 Today, stays in the picturesque cottage bring peace and serenity.
-Walk along the shimmering stream from which cattle once drank, and discover 200-year-old maple trees during their seasonal transformation.
+Walk along the shimmering stream from which cattle once drank and discover 200-year-old maple trees during their seasonal transformation.
 Apsley Hill’s hosts live in the former dairy barn and are more than happy to share a little history with fall Airbnb guests.

 Cabin, Highland